 Your company certainly uses numerous software applications and apps for various processes and tasks.
 Emails, of course, certainly also an ERP system or similar, perhaps an internal messenger service like Teams or Slack, an accounting tool...
 There are countless applications that support companies in their daily business.
 However, this can not only lead to an unmanageable web, but also mean a lot of effort if the same information or data has to be recorded in several tools.

-Optimise processes, thus saving time and increasing productivity, outsource tedious tasks, perfect customer journeys or let business processes run independently: Automation can do all this - Make in particular.
+Optimize processes, thus saving time and increasing productivity, outsource tedious tasks, perfect customer journeys or let business processes run independently: Automation can do all this - Make in particular.
 Integro... what?

 Make is a so-called iPaaS application that enables applications, apps and process steps to be linked with each other and thus run seamlessly and in the background.
 This still young technology saves valuable hours every week that can instead be used for value creation.
 We explain how it works.

-Make is a Czech company that creates efficient data flows to simplify, optimise and integrate business processes.
+Make is a Czech company that creates efficient data flows to simplify, optimize and integrate business processes.
 And all this without code.
 What can you imagine by that?
 The easiest way to understand it is with an example:

 E-mails are received from customers containing important information and file attachments about the current project.
-Instead of manually opening the email, reading it, downloading the attachments, opening the CRM system and uploading both the content of the email and the files, Make does it all automatically: we link the email programme to the CRM system, select a trigger, for example when the word project appears, and the information is automatically exchanged between the applications and uploaded to the right place.
+Instead of manually opening the email, reading it, downloading the attachments, opening the CRM system and uploading both the content of the email and the files, Make does it all automatically: we link the email program to the CRM system, select a trigger, for example when the word project appears, and the information is automatically exchanged between the applications and uploaded to the right place.

 What sounds like a small step has a big impact: Numerous such smaller but also larger and more complex processes take place more and more every day and cost time - even if only a few seconds or minutes.
 With their automation, such activities are completely eliminated.
 This means: more time for value-creating tasks, customer communication, sales, project management, development... whatever seems more important.